 - Discuss the students’ estimates of the height and length of their building and how they arrived at these estimates.
 What is the height of the tallest building?
 The shortest?
 What is the length of the longest building?
 The shortest?

 - Discuss how the actual length and height of the buildings can be measured.
 The length can be measured using a metre ruler or a tape measure.
-Elicit some ideas from the students as to how they might measure the height indirectly (they can’t climb the buildings!).
+Elicit some ideas from the students as to how they might measure the height indirectly (They are not allowed to climb the buildings or climb a ladder).
 Some ways they can measure the height include: